TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

 This calls either a PHP function or a method in a class.
 This is very useful if you want to incorporate your own data processing or content.

-Basically this is a user defined cObject, because it's just a call to a function or method, which you control!
+Basically USER and USER\_INT are user defined cObjects, because they just call a function or method, which you control!

-If you call a method in a class (which is of course instantiated as an object), the internal variable 'cObj' of that class is set with a *reference* to the parent cObject.
+If you call a method in a class (which is of course instantiated as an object), the internal variable '$cObj' of that class is set with a *reference* to the parent cObject.
 This offers you an API of functions, which might be more or less relevant for you.
 See ContentObjectRenderer.php in the TYPO3 source code; access to typolink or stdWrap are only two of the gimmicks you get.
-Also refer to the appendix "PHP include scripts" at the end of this document.

 If you create this object as USER\_INT, it will be rendered non-cached, outside the main page-rendering.